MicrosoftDocs/VBA-Docs/api/Excel.Axis.AxisTitle.md

 ## Example

-This example adds an axis label to the category axis in Chart1.
+This example adds an axis label to the category axis on Chart1.

 ```vb
 With Charts("Chart1").Axes(xlCategory)